AI Infrastructure

 Start with a simple rule: if the prompt contains data you wouldn’t email to a stranger, run it locally.

-Financial documents, HR data, legal drafts, board materials, investor communications — local.
-Market research summaries, public data analysis, brainstorming, content ideation — cloud API is fine and often better for complex reasoning tasks.
+Financial documents, HR data, legal drafts, board materials, investor communications, M&A materials, customer PII — local.
+Market research summaries, public data analysis, brainstorming, content ideation, general-purpose assistance, code reviews against public libraries — cloud API is fine and often better for complex reasoning tasks where the 5% quality gap matters.
+The hybrid routing configuration in OpenClaw makes this split automatic based on tags rather than leaving it to user discretion (which is where compliance violations start).

 Ready to deploy private AI?